cjxe/blog/_posts/a-step-by-step-approach-to-debugging/2025-03-08-a-step-by-step-approach-to-debugging.md

 ## 8. Ask for help.

 Sometimes, a single perspective can't see the solution.
 So, I ask others to get their perspective on the situation.
-However, effectively communicating the situation is a skill in itself, and I have a [practical guide](https://baransblog.com/how-to-communicate-effectively-a-simple-and-practical-guide/) on how to do it efficiently.
+However, effectively communicating the situation is a skill in itself, so I wrote a <a href="https://baransblog.com/how-to-communicate-effectively-a-simple-and-practical-guide" target="_blank">practical efficient communication guide</a>.

 - AI.
 - Forum/community.